 Application of the model was then showcased with two typical questions of interface research.
-Both the variation of adsorption energy with coverage and the thermodynamics of termination reactions require a periodic model of the previous layer.
+Both the variation of reaction energy in the second layer with coverage and the thermodynamics of termination reactions require a periodic model of the previous layer.
 For the latter question, a correlation between the length of the linker molecule and strain induced decrease of reaction energy was found.
 Steric demand and chemical tuning seem to be inferior means of inhibiting termination.